tofflemire/tofflemire.github.io/pages/spectroscopy.md

 The above discussion is just one explaination of the physics that could be behind determining which star is the dominant accretor in a binary systems.
 But it exemplifies the types of detailed inferences that can be made about the binary-disk interaction and inner disk dynamics generally with information kinematics of accretion flows.

 ## Time-Series Spectroscopy
 For a subset of the binaries in our photometric sample we have obtained time-series, high-resolution, optical spectroscopy.
+These observations allow us to begin to probe the kinematic properties of binary-disk interaction.
 It was crucial that these observations overlap with our more densely sampled photometric coverage to provide context with the large-scale accretion trends in the systems.

-SALT/HRS SMARTS/CHIRON
+Our spectra come from the <a href='https://www.salt.ac.za/' target='blank'>SALT</a> telescope's High-Resolution Spectrograph (HRS) and the <a href='http://www.astro.yale.edu/smarts/' target='blank'>SMARTS</a> 1.5m CHIRON spectrograph.
+Both are echelle spectrographs providing spectral resolutions of R~30,000 and wavelength coverage from ~3300-9000&#8491;.

 ### Early Results
 <img src="/local_files/Ha_all.png" width="700" ALIGN="left">